vives-oop1-2023/questionnaire-estebandesmedt/README.md

 <br>
 <img src="./Images/Main3a.jpg" alt="Main3">

 On this page you will see a few of your stats from the previous game.
 First you will find the amount of answered questions.
 I'm trying to implement a system so the player chooses the amount of questions before the game.
 In the middle you will find the amount of correctly answered questions followed by the number of incorrect ones.
-Finally you will find the time you spend in the game.
-This timer starts when you start the game and ends when you press next to go to the scoreboard.
+You will also find the time you spend in the game and the score you got.
+The timer starts when you start the game and ends when you press next to go to the scoreboard.
+Here you have another next button.
 <br><br>
 <img src="./Images/Scorea.jpg" alt="Scoreboard">

+To finish off you will find the leaderboard page, this page will simply display the top 5 on the app, updating with all scores.
+This means the other scores aren't just invented but they are other people who played the game.
+After admiring your placement you can choose to restart (from login) or quit.
 <img src="./Images/Leaderboard.jpg" alt="leaderboard">

 ## Update schedule